Oprah recommends her favorite books, Bill Gates recommends his… and on a much smaller scale, we recommend ours.

 By Michael Gerber

-A modern classic, filled with insights about why most small businesses fail and why owners need to focus on building simple, repeatable systems.
+A modern classic, filled with insights about why most businesses fail and why small business owners need to focus on building simple, repeatable systems.